jakobzhao/geog458/weeks/week04/leaflet/readme.md

 ### 3.3  Add a map `div`

 Add a div to the body that will hold the map.
 This is just like any other div element we might use.
-We will set the style right in the div using the style attribute, and not the CSS file, otherwise all map divs we create will have the same styling.
+We will set the style right in the div using the style attribute and not the CSS file.
+Otherwise, all map divs we create will have the same styling.

 ```html
 <div id="map" style="width: 900px; height: 600px"></div>